-11. General Exchange of Information and Views on Legal Mechanisms Relating to Space Debris Mitigation and Remediation Measures, Taking into Account the Work of the Scientific and Technical Subcommittee This item has been on the LSC's agenda since 2013.
+This item has been on the LSC's agenda since 2017.
+The addition of this agenda item and the terms of reference of the Working Group on Legal Aspects of Space Resource Activities that have been established upon a multi-year initiative of several member States of COPUOS.
+Under this agenda item, the controversial topic of the applicable current and potentially necessary future legal framework to activities in the exploration, exploitation, and utilization of space resources is considered.
+Common legal issues are the compatibility of unilateral resource extraction, including by non-governmental entities, with the Outer Space Treaty's non-appropriation principle; the role, if any, that the Moon Agreement plays in these situations, and how other treaty or non-legally binding rules may apply to the challenges posed by operationalized space resource extraction. - 10.
+General Exchange of Information and Views on Legal Mechanisms Relating to Space Debris Mitigation and Remediation Measures, Taking into Account the Work of the Scientific and Technical Subcommittee This item has been on the LSC's agenda since 2013.
 Under this agenda item, the LSC broadly discusses the issue of space debris mitigation and remediation under existing treaties and the application of nonlegally binding instruments and guidelines, such as the COPUOS debris guidelines, the Inter-Agency Space Debris Coordination Committee (IADC) Space Debris Mitigation Guidelines, and the Long-term Sustainability Guidelines.
 Potential legal issues, as well as solutions for the issue of space debris are highlighted during the statements.

-12. General Exchange of Information on Non-Legally Binding United Nations Instruments on Outer Space
+11. General Exchange of Information on Non-Legally Binding United Nations Instruments on Outer Space